renesas/renesas-nvidia-tao-integration/board_bringup/ra8d1/readme.md

 Setting up the RA8D1 platform involves two main tasks:

-1. **Installing the e2 studio on host machine** — used for compiling mcu project with learned model.FSP 5.7.0 was used for testing.
+1. **Installing the e2 studio on host machine** — used for compiling mcu project with learned model.
 2. **Preparing the EK-RA8D1**

 ---